imbaguanxin/GitHub-User-Analysis/Report.md

 We were attempting to make an artificial representative of popularity of a repo, and try to predict that popularity by properties of the owner of that repo.

+The work of relating repositories with their owners require too much computing power and up till the time we are to submit the report, our machine was still running.
+We selected a part of our data, which has about 8000 records, so that we can move on to do prediction.

 First thing to do is to find that representative of popularity.
 After a few attempting, we decide to use the mean of normalized `stargazers_count`, `forks_count`, `open_issues_count`, and `subscribers_count` as our representative.

 Next thing is what should our prediction be based on.
 We found that among properties of a user, the number of `public_repos`, `public_gists`, `followers`, and `followings` are quantifiable properties and are good for analysis.
 Other properties that are either true/false, such as if this user is a `student`, or a `professor`, or a `engineer`, or work in a `university`, are also considered in a new model, distinct with the model that only contains quantifiable properties.